oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

 ## Fetch-and-unpack agent

+Pulling summarized information from eTree/CALMA.
+"Data summary agent"?
+Also, note that CALMA data doesn't have globally unique IDs, so need to allocate these (JPNP).
+(This is why the source data is kept in TAR files.)

 (Mentioned by TW in 2019-06-12 meeting)

-For now, this functionality is incorporated directly into the "Key distribution per recording agent".
+For now, this functionality is incorporated directly into the "Key distribution per recording agent"and friends.

 ## Number of occurrences agent